-In the recent periods, the foreign currency forward contracts that we enter into to mitigate risk from foreign currency-denominated monetary assets, liabilities, and earnings were not designated as hedging instruments under FASB Accounting Standards Codification ("ASC") Topic 815, Derivatives and Hedging ("ASC 815").
+In the recent periods, the foreign currency forward contracts that we entered into to mitigate risk from foreign currency-denominated monetary assets, liabilities, and earnings were not designated as hedging instruments under FASB Accounting Standards Codification ("ASC") Topic 815, Derivatives and Hedging ("ASC 815").
 Changes in the estimated fair value of these derivatives are recorded within "General and administrative expenses" and "Interest and other investment income (expense), net" in our condensed consolidated statements of operations, depending on the nature of the underlying transactions.

-At June 30, 2014, we did not have any outstanding foreign currency forward contracts that are not designated as hedges.
+At September 30, 2014, we did not have any outstanding foreign currency forward contracts that are not designated as hedges.
 At December 31, 2013, the gross notional amount of outstanding foreign currency forward contracts not designated as hedges was \$34 million.
-The fair value of these foreign currency forward contracts was not material as of December 31, 2013.
-For the three and six months ended June 30, 2014 and 2013, pre-tax net losses and gains associated with these forward contracts were not material.
+The fair value of these foreign currency forward contracts, which were recorded within "Other current assets," was not material as of December 31, 2013.
+For the three and nine months ended September 30, 2014 and 2013, pre-tax net losses and gains associated with these forward contracts were not material.